Offline JuraMap downloads

 It seems that one can make offline OSM maps for Navit (see guide).
 One can probably set up the Navit web client to download maps from a self-hosted OpenStreetMap website to a mobile phone.
 But the app is very focussed on routing so doing this is not worth the effort for the JuraMap hiking maps.

-It seems that offline OSM maps are not easily created and loaded into a smartphone for Organic Maps.
+It seems that external offline OSM maps are not easily created and loaded into a smartphone for Organic Maps.
 For example, one probably has to ask users to root their android mobile phone in order to be able to copy files to the Organic Maps data folder.

-OsmAndMapCreator for OsmAnd
+.map vector map file using OsmAndMapCreator for OsmAnd

 For the technically minded, OsmAndMapCreator is used to convert the .xml file (called "osm.xml") created using the OpenStreetMap Rails port Postgresql database, called "osmdatabase", and Osmosis.
 As discussed elsewhere, the Osmosis command is: